ms-iot/content/en-US/win10/samples/DriverLab3.md

 For MinnowBoard Max, `<PLATFORM>` will be `x86`.
 For Raspberry Pi 2, `<PLATFORM>` will be `ARM`.

-You will need to copy this file to the target device (Windows IoT Core device) using FTP, or some other means.
+You will need to copy this file to the target device (Windows IoT Core device) using SMB, or some other means.

 In the PowerShell window, navigate to the folder you copied `BlinkyApp_<PLATFORM>.exe` to and type the following command: